NVIDIA/NeMo/docs/source/asr/example_training_asr_on_kinyarwanda_mcv.rst

     e2a04c0ecacf81302f4270a3dddaa7a131420f6b7319208473af17d4adf3724ad9a3b6cdee107e2f321495db86f114a50c396e0928464a58dfad472130e7514a        common_voice_rw_26273488.mp3    Grand Canyon ni ahantu hazwi cyane ba mukerarugendo.
 2       0       twenties    male             rw

 Each line corresponds to one record (usually one sentence) and contains:

-#. name of the audio file
+* name of the audio file
-#. corresponding transcription
+* corresponding transcription
-#. meta information: client_id, age, gender, etc.
+* meta information: client_id, age, gender, etc.

 Resampling and creating manifests
 #################################

 To be able to use a dataset with NeMo Toolkit, we first need to

-#. convert .tsv files to .json manifests
+* Convert .tsv files to .json manifests
-#. convert .mp3 files to .wav with sample rate of 16000
+* Convert .mp3 files to .wav with sample rate of 16000

 To convert a .tsv file to .json manifest, we used the following script